-If you marry a Filipina and begin to interact with her Filipino relatives and friends, it will not be long before you discover that the practice of binge drinking or inuman is very widespread indeed in the Philippines as well as among Pinoy abroad.
+If you marry a Filipina and begin to interact with her Filipino relatives and friends, it will not be long before you discover that the practice of drinking alcohol in a group or inuman is very widespread in the Philippines as well as among Pinoy abroad.

-Almost every social gathering features the “for the boys” tradition, where the men separate themselves from the rest of the group and engage in some “maBOTEng usapan” (a play on words for “maBUTIng usapan” or a “good conversation, “bote” meaning “bottle”) over “kaunti-container” alcohol (“kaunti-kaunti” means “a little bit” and they replace the second “kaunti” with “container”).
+Almost every Filipino social gathering features the “for the boys” tradition, where the men separate themselves from the rest of the group and engage in inuman.

 The above mentioned survey talks about 64% of Filipino males as being regular consumer of alcohol.